-This culminating experience for students in General Special Education involves 16 weeks in 2 different settings (high school, elementary, and middle school) determined by conditions of employment and early field hours completed) specific to working with students with special needs.
+This culminating experience for students in General Special Education involves 16 weeks settings (high school, elementary, and middle school) determined by conditions of employment and early field hours completed specific to working with students with special needs.
 Includes Seminar.
 Students seeking only general special education certification must enroll in this course for two consecutive sessions (ED562a and ED562b) for a total of 6 credits and 16 weeks.
 Where they will spend each eight weeks may be individually determined based on field experience hours and locations, and must be approved by the Capstone Coordinator and the Program Director.
+Prerequisites: Completion of the Student Teaching application process